-This Accessibility Statement applies to: audioeye.com (AudioEye, Inc.)
+This Accessibility Statement applies to: audioeye.com

 We Value Digital Inclusion

-In our effort to provide a fully accessible and optimized user experience for all site visitors, AudioEye has taken careful measure to ensure an excellent user experience, regardless of the technology being used to access this site or the specific abilities of those individuals seeking access to this site.
+In our effort to provide a fully accessible and optimized user experience for all site visitors, AudioEye has taken careful measure to ensure an excellent user experience, regardless of the assistive technology being used to access this site or the specific abilities of those individuals seeking access to this site.

 We recommend using the following web browser / screen reader combinations for an optimized experience:

-- For Mac users: VoiceOver and Safari
+- For Mac users: VoiceOver and Chrome or VoiceOver and Safari

 - For mobile users: VoiceOver for the iPhone and TalkBack for Android devices

-Dedicated Web Accessibility Help Desk
+AudioEye Help Desk

 AudioEye works with all modern, standards-compliant Web browsers, including the latest two versions of Chrome, FireFox, Safari, Microsoft Edge, or any browser with over 5% market share (global stats).